Photo Credit: The Brunch Belle

 They have a baked goat cheese that I really like.
 It’s interesting.
 It’s like a ball of goat cheese baked in a tomato-based sauce, and you can basically use it as a spread on toast that’s buttered with parsley.
 Their steak frites I also love.

 My favorite thing there, I want to shout it out, even though it’s technically removed from the brunch menu.
 But honestly, I’ve never had a time that I go there, and I asked, and they don’t give it to me.
-The scallops gratin is like a potato gratin, technically.
+The scallops gratinées is like a potato gratin, technically – replace with is like a potato gratin, technically.
 It’s literally baked underneath some caramelized onions, cream, and cheese and broiled to perfection.
 It’s so good!